 Ballon d'Or winners by country

-The Ballon d'Or has long been perhaps the most iconic and highly esteemed individual award in world football since its 1956 inception and has been won by a seriously star-studded list of names throughout the years.
+The award has long been the most iconic and highly esteemed individual prize in world football since its 1956 inception and has been won by a seriously star-studded list of names throughout the years.

-We've heard all the great names to have won the Ballon d'Or before - 90min has gone through the winners by league - but do you know how many wins each country has had?
+90min has already gone through the winners by league, but do you know how many wins each country has had?

 Ballon d'Or winners by country